esaracco/wbmtranslator/README.md

 # wbmtranslator

 wbmtranslator is a translation assistant for webmin/usermin modules.
+It allows you to follow modules translations changes, to create translations, to submit translations to Webmin team and so on.

 ## Installation